dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 7. Accept the authorization prompt on the Android device.
 8. Click `Inspect` under the device entry.

-> [!figure]
-> Figure 2.29 placeholder: Chrome remote devices screenshot from the source PDF.
->
-> Chrome's device list shows an open web page on a connected Android phone.

 The desktop Developer Tools window opens for the page running on the Android device.
 The device screen is mirrored beside the tools.

-> [!figure]
-> Figure 2.30 placeholder: Android remote debugging screenshot from the source PDF.
->
-> Developer Tools profiling rendering activity on an Android phone, with the device screen mirrored on the host machine.

 Once connected, the same tools used for desktop profiling can be used against the Android device.
 Useful tests include load-time measurement on a real mobile connection and Timeline profiling on real mobile hardware.